AlienKevin/Relive-Hanzi/readme.md

 # 重拾漢字 Relive Hanzi

 Strive to show the beauty and history of Hanzi through cartoons and articles.
-There are also plenty of learning resources (學習資料) for more in-depth inquiries.

 ## Build